Murciano207/SpookFinance-docs/protocol/sor.md

 ## Development

-Balancer labs have developed the [SOR npm package](https://www.npmjs.com/package/@balancer-labs/sor), an easy to use implementation of the above concepts.
+Yogi Studio have developed the [SOR npm package](https://www.npmjs.com/package/@balancer-labs/sor), an easy to use implementation of the above concepts.
 For documentation for working with the package please see this [page](https://docs.balancer.finance/sor/development).